Return to news

 Return to Knowledge Base

-EU Digital product passports: sustainable products
+EU Digital Product Passports: sustainable products

 Digital product passports allow any party to access product information, considering a product’s full lifecycle.
 This increases transparency and traceability, stimulating sustainable design.
 Read this explanatory article of the digital product passport and tips on how you can prepare your company.